Laws of Oceania

-Whoever enters a property without express consent of the owner or an individual who has been asked to leave said property and fails to do so shall be punished by a fine of not more than one hundred dollars and imprisonment of not more than six months.
+Whoever enters a property without express consent of the owner or an individual who has been asked to leave said property and fails to do so shall be punished by a fine of not more than two hundred dollars.

 Section 7 - Possession of a Prohibitive Substance

-Whomever knows of the presence and has physical control over a prohibitive substance, or has the power and intention to control it shall be guilty and fined not more than five hundred dollars and or imprisonment of not more than four and a half months.
-Prohibited substances include : Marijuana, Methamphetamine (and its derivatives), Cocaine, Heroin, LSD, PCP, MDMA.
+Whomever knows of the presence and has physical control over a prohibitive substance, or has the power and intention to control it shall be guilty and fined not more than five hundred dollars.
+Prohibited substances include : Methamphetamine (and its derivatives), Cocaine, Heroin, LSD, PCP, MDMA.

 Section 8 - Distribution of a Prohibitive Substance

 Whoever is guilty of Chapter 3 § 7 and has quantity over one hundred grams OR is witnessed giving the substance to another individual shall be guilty of distribution / intent to distribute a prohibitive substance.
-The punishment shall be not less than five thousand dollars but not more than ten thousand dollars and or imprisonment for not less than nine months but not more than one year.
+The punishment shall be not less than five thousand dollars but not more than ten thousand dollars.

 Section 9 - Manufacture of a Prohibitive Substance

 Whoever is caught with equipment that is used to manufacture prohibitive substances as defined in Chapter 3 § 7 and such equipment cannot be reasonably used in a legal capacity then the individual shall be guilty of manufacture or intent to manufacture.
-The punishment shall be forfeiture of equipment & property connected to the manufacture and imprisonment of one and one half years.
+The punishment shall be forfeiture of equipment & property connected to the manufacture and by fine of not more than ten thousand dollars.
 If the individual is caught in the midst of production or with prohibited substance in the presence of the equipment of manufacture the individual shall be guilty of Manufacture of a Prohibited Substance.
-The punishment shall be forfeiture of equipment & property connected to the manufacture and imprisonment of two and one half years.
+The punishment shall be forfeiture of equipment & property connected to the manufacture and by a fine of not more than fifty thousand dollars.

 Section 10 - Disposal of Rubbish & Littering

-Whoever places, throws, deposits, or discharges trash, bottles, cans, refuse, rubbish, garbage, debris, scrap, waste, or any other material on a public road, or upon any other public land, or within coastal or inland waters, or within a business, dwelling, or property not belonging to the perpetrator, shall be punished by a fine of not more than $750 for the first offense and a fine not to exceed $1500 for each subsequent offense: provided however that 50 percent of the fine imposed shall be deposited into the Ministry of Plenty conservation fund and the Ministry of Love may also require that the violator remove, at his or her own expense, the trash, refuse, rubbish, debris, or materials.
+Whoever places, throws, deposits, or discharges trash, bottles, cans, refuse, rubbish, garbage, debris, scrap, waste, or any other material on a public road, or upon any other public land, or within coastal or inland waters, or within a business, dwelling, or property not belonging to the perpetrator, shall be punished by a fine of not more than $1,000 for the first offense and a fine not to exceed $2500 for each subsequent offense

 If a motor vehicle is used in committing such an offense where the offense involves the unlawful disposal, an officer may seize the vehicle and remove it and store it within the impound lot or otherwise immobilize it until payment is made to the enforcing officer and the illegally disposed material is legally disposed of and any towing or storage fees are paid.
 Failure to pay for the illegally disposed material shall result in forfeiture of one's drivers license and motor vehicle.

-If the quantity of litter or type of offending object is deemed to be in excess or done so with extreme disregard for the law it shall be deemed littering with malicious intent which shall be punishable by imprisonment of up to one year or fine of $15,000 and or by imprisonment and fine.
+If the quantity of litter or type of offending object is deemed to be in excess or done so with extreme disregard for the law it shall be deemed littering with malicious intent which shall be punishable by a fine of $15,000 and or by imprisonment and fine.

 Section 11 - Disturbing the Peace

-Common night walkers, common street walkers, both male and female, persons who with offensive and disorderly acts or language accost or annoy another person, lewd, wanton and lascivious persons in speech or behavior, keepers of noisy and disorderly houses, and persons guilty of indecent exposure shall be punished by imprisonment for not more than 6 months, or by a fine of not more than $200, or by both such fine and imprisonment.
+Common night walkers, common street walkers, both male and female, persons who with offensive and disorderly acts or language accost or annoy another person, lewd, wanton and lascivious persons in speech or behavior, keepers of noisy and disorderly houses, and persons guilty of indecent exposure shall be punished by a fine of not more than three hundred and fifty dollars.

 Section 12 - Smoking Prohibition Government Buildings

-A person shall not smoke in the Ministry Building or in a public building or in a vehicle or vessel, owned, leased, or otherwise operated by Oceania, or in a space occupied by a ministry or department of Oceania which is located in another building, including a private office in a building or space mentioned in this sentence, or at an open meeting of a governmental body.
+A person shall not smoke in a ministry building or in a public building or in a vehicle or vessel, owned, leased, or otherwise operated by Oceania, or in a space occupied by a ministry or department of Oceania which is located in another building, including a private office in a building or space mentioned in this sentence, or at an open meeting of a governmental body.
 Those in violation of this statute shall be fined no less than $100 but not more than $500 per infraction.

 Whomever without written authorization from the Ministry of Plenty releases toxic liquids, gases or solids into the environment shall be in violation of this statute.
 Toxicity shall be implied by anything that causes adverse health effects onto a person or animal.
 A fine shall be imposed of no less than $10,000 and not more than $20,000 for the first offense.
-For subsequent offenses the offender may be subjected to imprisonment for two years plus a fine of up to $50,000 for each offense.
+For subsequent offenses the offender may be subject to a fine of up to $50,000 for each offense.